 Hydropower offers advantages over other energy sources but faces unique environmental challenges.

-Hydropower is a fueled by water, so it's a clean fuel source.
+Hydropower is fueled by water, so it's a clean fuel source.
 Hydropower doesn't pollute the air like power plants that burn fossil fuels, such as coal or natural gas.

 Hydropower is a domestic source of energy, produced in the United States.